christineadriane/cevora-copilotstudio-training/labs/lab-02/README.md

 # LAB 2 — Extend knowledge with PDFs
-*Enrich the agent with PDF documents, prioritize recipes from PDFs, and refine instructions for clear sourcing and output quality.*
+*Enrich the agent with PDF documents, prioritize knowledge from PDFs, and refine instructions for clear sourcing and output quality.*

 ## Why This Matters
-When users ask for recipes, you want consistent, complete answers pulled from your approved documents, not random web snippets.
+When users ask for HR-related information, you want consistent, complete answers pulled from **your** approved documents, not random web snippets.
 Prioritizing PDFs yields reliability and repeatability.

 Common challenges solved by this lab:

-- "Agent mixes partial recipes from different places."
+- "Agent mixes partial information from different places."
 - "Citations are vague or missing."
 - "Too many options; not enough detail."

  ## 🌐 Introduction
-You’ll update descriptions of existing websites, add PDFs as knowledge, and modify instructions so the agent searches PDFs first for recipe requests.
+You’ll update descriptions of existing websites, add PDFs as knowledge, and modify instructions so the agent searches PDFs first for HR-requests.
 You’ll test the changes and check the status of added documents.

 ## 🎓 Core Concepts Overview
 | Concept | Why it matters |